Guide to Exploring the Charming Walled City of Cartagena

 There are usually a good number of souvenir vendors set up here too, and, of course, tinto vendors.
 There are also several restaurants with tables here, and you can find a few places with outdoor tables in the Parque Fernandez de Madrid too.

-Be sure to get a photo with the famous Botero statue of the Mujer reclinada, commonly called the fat lady, here too!
+You can grab a photo with the famous Botero statue of the Mujer reclinada, commonly called the fat lady, here too.

 Many of the above plazas are located next to or in front of the historic churches of Cartagena’s Old City.

 The neatest church in Cartagena is the San Pedro Claver Church, where Pope Francis gave a mass on his visit to Colombia.
-It can be toured for a small entrance fee.
+It can be toured for a small entrance fee, and has a nice collection of art in addition to the neat sanctuary and gorgeous inner courtyard area.

 The convents of Santa Teresa and Santa Clara are both swanky hotels, but are still neat to see from the outside.
 The hotels have great restaurants that are open to the public if you want to see the inside too.